andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 > [!todo]- not exam relevant
 > Not exam relevant, rarely used, but sometimes really helpful.

 As long the operands are boolean, the result will also be boolean.
 However in Python logical operators also work with operands that are not boolean.
 They will keep their general behavior and `not` will always return a boolean.
-The `and` operator stops as soon as it encounters a Falsy value and returns it.
-If all values are Truthy, it returns the last operand.
+The `and` operator stops as soon as it encounters a [[5 Datatype#Truthy and Falsy|Falsy]] value and returns it.
+If all values are [[5 Datatype#Truthy and Falsy|Truthy]], it returns the last operand.
 The `or` operator stops as soon as it encounters a Truthy value and returns it.
 If all values are Falsy, it returns the last operand.

 ```python
 print(0.0 and 1)                    # -> 0.0